-You might have heard of a “Zoom Boom” in cosmetic surgery and it’s true: Never before have so many of us wanted to do something about the wrinkles, lines, and sagging skin in our faces.
-Because never before have we spent so much time staring at ourselves on a screen from a new – and sadly not flattering – vantage point.
-In addition, more people are now able to recover in the privacy of their homes without necessarily having to sacrifice vacation time.
-This has led to a big spike in demand for facial procedures from facelifts to non-surgical skin tightening, laser resurfacing, microneedling, dermal fillers, and more.
+You might have heard of a “Zoom Boom” in cosmetic surgery as a result of the COVID-19 pandemic, and it’s true: Never before have so many of us wanted to do something about the wrinkles, lines, and sagging skin in our faces.
+Because never before did we spend so much time staring at ourselves on a screen from a new – and sadly not flattering – vantage point.
+This led to a big spike in demand for facial procedures in 2021 and 2022, from facelifts to non-surgical skin tightening, laser resurfacing, microneedling, dermal fillers & injectables, and more.

 “I didn’t know I had so many folds on my neck until I started doing Zoom calls!”

 The area most often complained about is the neck – with new folds and sagging skin appearing seemingly out of nowhere whenever you tilt your gaze slightly downward at a computer or phone screen, often in poor lighting.
 “I can’t believe how old my neck looks” is one of the most common complaints we get.

 What should – and can – you actually do about your Zoom face (and neck) with those unsightly folds and wrinkles?
 You are in luck: in addition to the classic facelift that’s been around forever, you now have other less-invasive options.

 There are three broad categories of facial rejuvenation options available to you.
 Each of these we’ll discuss below with respect to their pain level, downtime, recovery, average price point, and how long they’re expected to last.
 We hope that this gives you a good idea of what to expect from each service.
 Click on any of the below categories to skip ahead.

 These treatments are great to give your face an immediate boost.
 They are temporary, that’s true, but they are also affordable and quick to administer, which makes it easier to repeat them regularly.